anrago32/synthesizer/README.md

 ## Audio

-Audio for this project is managed using the PulseAudio Haskell library.
+Audio for this project is managed using the PulseSimple Haskell library.

 Documentation for the library can be found [here](http://hackage.haskell.org/package/pulse-simple).